CAN OLDER GRANITE COUNTERTOPS & TRAVERTINE TILE LOOK UPDATED?

 2. ARE THE EXISTING FINISHES WORKABLE IF THEY HAVE THE RIGHT VISUAL SUPPORT AROUND THEM?

 The kitchen in this blog post has some great workable finishes.
-Are they modern based on today’s standards?
+Are they modern by today’s standards?
 No, but not every home HAS to be.
-Also, this doesn’t mean they aren’t pretty in their own rights and well-suited to the homeowners.
+Also, this doesn’t mean they aren’t pretty and well-suited to the homeowners.

 3. IF WE ONLY PAINT THE CABINETS, IS IT WORTH THE EFFORT – WILL IT BE ENOUGH TO TURN THIS SPACE AROUND?